-Marianske Lazne is a relatively young spa town, developed at the beginning of the 19th century in a valley where several excellent healing streams spring from the ground, though its inhabitants were aware of the springs as early as the 1200s.
-In 1528, King Ferdinand ordered these springs to be examined for salt content.
+Mariánské Lázně is a relatively young spa town, developed at the beginning of the 19th century in a valley where several springs with remarkable curative properties rise from the ground.
+However local people were aware of the springs as early as the 1200s.
+In 1528, King Ferdinand ordered the springs to be tested for their salt content.

 The First Spa House